lruepke/FEM_lecture/sphinx/source/lecture1/installation.rst

 Visual Studio Code
 ------------------
 We will do a lot of editing of text files and you can use your favorite text editor for this.
-However, we  recommend to use `Microsoft's Visual Studio Code <https://code.visualstudio.com/>`_.
+However, we  recommend to use `Microsoft's Visual Studio Code <https://code.visualstudio.com/>`_, which also nicely integrates with python.

 Python
 --------